Citizens Advice Dunstable & District was founded in 1959 by a group of local towns people, to give advice and help to local people.

 We initially operated from one room in Priory House which served as both an office and interview room.
 This eventually increased to two interview rooms and a general office.

-In 1990, we outgrew Priory House and moved to its current location in Grove House to give us three interview rooms, kitchen, general office, training room and managers office.
+In 1990, we outgrew Priory House and moved to its current location in Grove House to give us three interview rooms, kitchen, general office, training room and staff office.

 We are a charity, dependent on a workforce of paid staff and volunteers.
-We currently have five paid staff which includes a Manager, Training Supervisor, Advice Session Supervisor, Debt Caseworker and a part time Administrative Assistant.
-At any one time we have between 30 and 35 volunteers who work as generalist advisers, receptionists, advice session supervisors and admin support.
+We currently have paid staff, including a Chief Executive, Training Supervisor, Advice Session Supervisor, Administrative Assistant and Universal Credit Caseworkers.
+At any one time we have between 30 and 35 volunteers who work as generalist advisers, receptionists and admin support.
 The majority of our funding comes from Central Bedfordshire Council.

 We are run by a Trustee Board.
-Their job is to support the manager in the organisation of the office and to set goals to enable them to meet the aims and rules of the service.
-The Trustee Board is made up of local councillors, local people and representatives from business.
+Their job is to support the Chief Executive in the organisation of the office and to set goals to enable them to meet the aims and rules of the service.
+The Trustee Board is made up of local councillors, citizens and representatives from business.

 We provide advice to over 9,300 people per year on Benefits, Housing, Debt, Consumer, Employment, Relationships & Family and much much more!